Mathematical Economics and Econometrics MSc

 We link to the latest information available.
 Please note that this may be for a previous academic year and should be considered indicative.

-You will gain a knowledge and understanding of topics in microeconomics, macroeconomics, and econometrics at an advanced level.
-You will also gain a broad knowledge and understanding of key economic and social issues, as well as principles and models required to proceed to a career as a professional economist in the private or public sector.
+- a broad knowledge of key economic and social issues, as well as the principles and models required to proceed to a career as a professional economist in the private or public sector

 The skills you will learn throughout the programme will also equip you for a career in other areas and professions, including: